 It was good to see Central Garden & Pet beat analysts' revenue expectations this quarter, driven by better-than-expected performance in its pet segment (which overshadowed its underperformance in the garden segment).
 On the other hand, its operating margin, adjusted EBITDA, and EPS missed analysts' expectations.
 Its full-year EPS guidance also underwhelmed.
 Overall, this was a mediocre quarter for Central Garden & Pet.
 The stock is flat after reporting and currently trades at $43.66 per share.

 Central Garden & Pet may have had a tough quarter, but does that actually create an opportunity to invest right now?
 When making that decision, it's important to consider its valuation, business qualities, as well as what has happened in the latest quarter.
-We cover that in our actionable full research report which you can read here.
+We cover that in our actionable full research report which you can read here, it's free.

 One way to find opportunities in the market is to watch for generational shifts in the economy.
 Almost every company is slowly finding itself becoming a technology company and facing cybersecurity risks and as a result, the demand for cloud-native cybersecurity is skyrocketing.
 This company is leading a massive technological shift in the industry and with revenue growth of 50% year on year and best-in-class SaaS metrics it should definitely be on your radar.